smallrye/smallrye-stork/docs/service-discovery/kubernetes.md

 It will try to read the `~/.kube/config` file from your local machine and load the token for authenticating with the Kubernetes API server.

-If you are using the Stork Kubernetes discovery provider from inside a _Pod_, it load `~/.kube/config` from the container file system.
+If you are using the Stork Kubernetes discovery provider from inside a _Pod_, it loads `~/.kube/config` from the container file system.

 This file is automatically mounted inside the Pod.